Volume 22 - Number 7 - February 17, 2017

 Published by the League of Kansas Municipalities

-- SB 31 provides flexibility to cities when dealing with abandoned housing;
+- SB 31 gives flexibility to cities when dealing with abandoned housing;

 - SB 31 allows cities to seek authority to rehab abandoned housing; and

-- SB 31 is the result of negotiation and consensus among a multitude of interested parties, including the League, Kansas Association of Counties, the Cities of Topeka, Wichita, Kansas City, and other interested groups.
+- SB 31 is the result of negotiation and consensus of a large number of interested stakeholders.

 If you have questions, please contact Larry Baer.